phil-reyher/wideriver/README.md

 ### Name Does Not Always Update

 The layout name will not update when there are no views for the selected tags.
-This can occurs when setting a tag with no views or changing the layout for a tag with no views.
+This can occur when setting a tag with no views or changing the layout for a tag with no views.

 This may be resolved with a river enhancement: [\#1004](https://github.com/riverwm/river/issues/1002)